acyanbird/acyanbird.github.io/source/_posts/week-4-问题.md

 ##### OS

 - [ ] linux 里面 /swap 分区 is treat as main memory?
 What place will the new stage process(job) in? main memory or disk? or in the /swap stage?
 - [ ] meaning of addr space? is code, data, stack?
 - [ ] Do all processes has parents? init is the ancestor of the all processes, create all processes?
+- [ ] what is fd in lecture menas?